 This might seem like a simple solution, but it is very effective because you have divided the transactions into smaller periods of time.
-In this way, it is very easy to find out errors and reconciliation can be done with speed.
+In this way, it is very easy to find out errors and reconcile efficiently.

 Second tip is to make sure you know the transaction details.
 Looking at the bank statements, sometimes we wonder what actually is this payment for.
 This happens because it is not exactly mentioned in the bank statement in a clear way.

 It is a good practice to have a record of all the expenses done in your accounts; therefore at the time of credit card reconciliation, you know the transaction details.

 Third tip is to do a proper accounting of bank statement.
 Proper accounting of bank statement is necessary to have fewer confusions while reconciling it with the credit card transactions.

 We can see the entire bank statements in our accounting software.
 It will be much easier to reconcile the credit card with the bank statement with the help of your preferred accounting software.

 8. Connect to your bank in a personal finance program

 Creator of The College Investor, America’s Millennial Money Expert and a regular contributor on Forbes.com.

 One of the easiest things to do is to connect to your bank in a personal finance program or accounting program for your business.
 Download the transactions as they happen, and spend a few minutes each week to stay on top of them.
 That will allow you to catch errors or issues early, and stay on top of potential fraud.